inside.ewu.edu

 Pre-requisites: junior standing.

-In this capstone course, students will explore the most significant understandings and practices of effective elementary teachers of English Language Learners (ELLs).
-Practical experiences with ELLs and reflection on assumptions will supplement discussions and readings culminating in a project incorporating culture and language.
+Explores the most significant understandings and practices of effective elementary teachers of English Language Learners (ELLs).
+Practical experiences with ELLs and reflection on assumptions supplement discussions and readings culminating in a project incorporating culture and language.

 ESLG 492.
 SECOND LANGUAGE LITERACY PLACEMENT AND ASSESSMENT.
 3 Credits.